-Log in with an SSH private key on Linux and Mac
+Log in with an SSH private key on Linux and macOS

-This example demonstrates how to use a private key to log in to a Linux server by using a private key by using a Terminal session on OS X. However, you can follow the same process to use a private key when using any terminal software on Linux.
+This article demonstrates how to use a private key to log in to a Linux® server by using a private key with a Terminal session on macOS®.
+However, you can follow the same process to use a private key when using any terminal software on Linux.

 - SSH client software that is installed on your Linux or macOS operating system by default.

 Log in with a private key

 Using a text editor, create a file in which to store your private key.
 This example uses the file deployment_key.txt.

 To edit the file in vim, type the following command: